mingot/lung_cancer_ds_bowl/README.md

 ## Preprocessing
 The preprocessed images are stored at `/mnt/hd2/preprocessed/`.
 To open the compressed files from python use the following instruction:
 `np.load(file)['arr_0']`.
 There is one file per patient.
-Eah file is a numpy array of 4 dimensions: [type,slice,height,width].
-The dimension type contains the preprocessed image at index 0, the lung segmentation at index 1, and when available (luna dataset) the nodules segmentation at index 3.
-All the images have dimensions 512x512.
+Eah file is a numpy array of 4 dimensions: `[type,slice,height,width]`.
+The dimension `type` contains the preprocessed image at index 0, the lung segmentation at index 1, and when available (luna dataset) the nodules segmentation at index 2.
+All the images have dimensions `height` and `weight` dimensions of 512x512.

 ## General guidelines
  - The analysis files should start with the author initials.